Serer people: Music

 The Njuup (progenitor of Mbalax) and Tassu traditions (also Tassou) (progenitor of rap music) both originated from the Serer people.
 The Tassu was used when chanting ancient religious verses.
 The people would sing then interweave it with a Tassu.
 The late Serer Diva Yandé Codou Sène who was the griot of the late and former president of Senegal (Leopold Sedar Senghor) was proficient in the "Tassu".
 She was the best Tassukat (one who Tassu) of her generation.
 Originally religious in nature, the griots of Senegambia regardless of ethnic group or religion picked it up from Serer religious practices and still use it in different occasions e.g. marriages, naming ceremonies or when they are just singing the praises of their patrons.
 Most Senegalese and Gambian artists use it in their songs even the younger generation like "Baay Bia".
-The Senegalese music legend Youssou N'Dour who is also a Serer, uses "Tassu" in many of his songs.
+The Senegalese music legend Youssou N'Dour, uses "Tassu" in many of his songs.